6. The -m (modifylinebreaks) switch¶

 (that is withinlookForAlignDelims

-, Listing 58); the double back slashes from Listing 439 have been moved to their own line in Listing 442, having added comment symbols before moving them.
+, Listing 75); the double backslashes from Listing 500 have been moved to their own line in Listing 503, having added comment symbols before moving them.

 Let’s now explore DBSFinishesWithLineBreak